conduktor/conduktor-docs/docs/gateway/how-to/configuring-failover.md

 ### Failover limitation

-During a failover, the following interceptors will not work:
+During a failover event, the following functionality will not work:
  - Observability plugin: The observability plugin is currently incompatible with failover.